nikfrank/chess-164/README.md

-we can now use them to calculate `legalMoves` correctly,
+we can now use them to calculate `legalMoves` correctly, as well as remembering to treat en-passant as a capture

 <sub>./src/Game.js</sub>
 ``` jsx